xxao/linque/README.md

 # True
 ```

-### .chunk(item)
+### .chunk(size)
-Determines whether current sequence contains specified item by using default comparer.
-This call does not evaluate
+Splits current sequence into chunks of specified size.
+This call does not evaluate current sequence.
+This functionality
-current sequence.
-This functionality is also available as a *linque.chunk(\*sequences)* utility function.
+is also available as a *linque.chunk(sequence, size)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)